cpressey/LCF-style-ND/README.md

-It would admittedly be a stretch to call the resulting theorem prover "LCF-style" though, as it would no longer be possible to write arbitrary proof-manipulating code (e.g. tactics) in the host language.
+It would admittedly be a stretch to call the resulting theorem prover "LCF-style" though, as it would no longer be possible to write arbitrary proof-constructing code (e.g. tactics) in the host language.

 [The IEP article on Natural Deduction]: https://iep.utm.edu/nat-ded/